 The performance of sprayed polyurethane foam applied "in situ"

 Undoubtedly, among the first reasons is the high performance of the product.
-An applicator can apply 100 m2 in one hour of work, depending on their experience and the heterogeneity of the surface on which they apply.
-No need for setting out, no cuts, no joints, no fixings, no adhesives, no taping, etc.
+An applicator can apply 100 m2 in an hour’s of work, depending on his experience and the heterogeneities of the surface on which he is applying it.
+There is no need for setting out, no cuts, no joints, no fixings, no adhesives, no taping, etc.

-The versatility provided by the projection technology allows the insulation of all types of surfaces in an easy way.
-The correction of thermal bridges is something easy to execute with polyurethane foam applied "in situ".
+The versatility provided by the projection technology allows the insulation of all types of surfaces in a simple way.
+The correction of thermal bridges is something easy to carry out with polyurethane foam applied "in situ".

 The high performance of polyurethane insulation

-The high performance and technology in the implementation are complemented by the high performance of the product: maximum insulation with minimum thickness, waterproof, and a sealing effect that acts as a barrier against air infiltrations and humidity control.
+The high performance and technology in the installation are complemented by the high performance of the product: maximum insulation with minimum thickness, impermeable to water, and a sealing effect that acts as a barrier against air infiltrations and humidity control.

-These benefits have allowed sprayed polyurethane foam to contribute to provide buildings with thermal comfort and protection.
+These features have allowed, for many years, sprayed polyurethane foam to contribute to providing thermal comfort and protection to buildings.

-The correction of thermal bridges and the reduction of air infiltrations become priority objectives.
-It is of little use to place a high thickness of insulating material on the walls, if the thermal bridges are not properly insulated or if air enters by the façade or by encounters with holes.
+It is not just a matter of insulating more, but of using efficient solutions that offer the necessary performance to the walls that make up the building envelope.
+The correction of thermal bridges and the reduction of air infiltrations become priority objectives of regulation.
+It is of little use to place a high thickness of insulating material in the walls if the thermal bridges are not properly insulated or if air enters through the façade or through the joints with the openings.

-Buildings with high energy efficiency require a suitable thermal bridge treatment and a barrier against air infiltrations that is achieved with the application of sprayed polyurethane foam technology, as these features are inherent.
+High energy efficiency buildings require a suitable thermal bridges treatment and a barrier against air infiltrations, which is achieved with the application of sprayed polyurethane foam technology, as these features are inherent to it.